Analyzing your Diary mission

 You can print entries, create PDFs, export media as jpeg/mp4 files, and download entry data or crosstabs as Excel files.
 For more details about exporting and export types, click here.

-First, look for the export icon in the top right corner of your screen while looking at entry data.
+- Look for the export icon in the top right corner of your screen while looking at entry data.
+(This looks like a box with an arrow pointing out.)

 To export scout demographic information and scouts' profile pictures, you'll navigate to the Manage page, select the scouts you're interested in, and click "Export Data" in the taskbar that pops down.